dixonliang/haskell_probability/README.md

 ## Monty Hall Problem

 A popular problem in probability theory is called the "Monty Hall Problem".
-In this problem, a contestant is
+In this problem, a contestant on a game show picks a door out of a number of doors (the traditional problem is three doors).
+Behind one of these doors is a car  and the behind the rest of the others are goats.
+The game show host then reveals one of the doors that the contestant has not picked and reveals a goat.
+The contestant then has the opportunity to pswap for another door.
+The contestant is also given the choice to switch the door he has chosen.
+Should the contestant switch?

 #### Additional Doors